Gauge boson

 In particle physics, a gauge boson is a bosonic elementary particle that acts as the force carrier for elementary fermions.
 Elementary particles whose interactions are described by a gauge theory interact with each other by the exchange of gauge bosons, usually as virtual particles.

 Photons, W and Z bosons, and gluons are gauge bosons.
 All known gauge bosons have a spin of 1 and therefore are vector bosons.
 For comparison, the Higgs boson has spin zero and the hypothetical graviton has a spin of 2.

 Gauge bosons are different from the other kinds of bosons: first, fundamental scalar bosons (the Higgs boson); second, mesons, which are composite bosons, made of quarks; third, larger composite, non-force-carrying bosons, such as certain atoms.

 Gauge bosons in the Standard Model

 The Standard Model of particle physics recognizes four kinds of gauge bosons: photons, which carry the electromagnetic interaction; W and Z bosons, which carry the weak interaction; and gluons, which carry the strong interaction.

-Isolated gluons do not occur because they are colour-charged and subject to colour confinement.
+Isolated gluons do not occur because they are color-charged and subject to color confinement.